 What is Thai Tea?

-The Thai Iced Tea we know and love here in the United States is not traditional Thai iced tea.
+The Thai Style Iced Tea we know and love here in the United States is not traditional Thai iced tea.

 In fact, tea, overall, is a relatively new concept believed to have been brought over to Thailand sometime in the 1980s from China.
 Created some 30 years ago, traditional versions consisted of black tea, condensed milk, and crushed ice.